The Arc is for you:

 Kristen Pedersen, Director of Employment and Independent Living Services

-Kristen came to The Arc from Oak Hill School, where she was Director of Development.
-Kristen oversees all employment services, including job development, job coaching and job retention.
+Kristen came to The Arc from Oak Hill School where she was Director of Development.
+Kristen oversees all of The Arc San Franciso’s employment services, including job development, job coaching and job retention.
 Kristen also directs Independent Living Services which supports over 70 individuals living on their own in the community.
-“I love my job,” say Kristen, who sees over 50 clients a week in the course of supporting their succesful employment and career growth.
+“I love my job,” says Kristen, who sees over 50 clients a week in the course of supporting their succesful employment and career growth.